keanshi-nlp/keanshi-nlp/README.md

 ## Hey 👋, This is Kean Shi

-I’m currently a undergraduated student in Tianjin University, majoring in Computer Science.
-I was advised by [Prof. Wenjun Wang](https://cic.tju.edu.cn/faculty/wjwang/index.htm) during 2022 - 2024.
-This year I will pursue my master’s degree in Peking Unversity, advised by [Prof. Baobao Chang](https://pkunlp-icler.github.io/).
+Hello!
+I am Kean Shi (石珂安), a first-year graduate student at Peking University (School of Computer Science), supervised by Prof. Baobao Chang.
+Before that.
+I received my Bachelor degree in Computer Science from Tianjin University in 2025.

-My research interest includes **Natural Language Processing (NLP), Large Vision-Language Model (LVLM), Multimodal Large Language Model (MLLM)**, etc.
+My research interests lie in the intersection of **Natural Language Processing (NLP)**, **Multimodal Large Language Model (MLLM)** and **GUI Agent**.

 <!--
 + 😄 Welcome to visit my homepage: [Kean Shi' Home](https://keanshi-nlp.github.io/)